Subscribe to get more!

 These are a problem and point to too much food lying around.

-They can be seen all the time, but don’t usually cause a problem.
+Also known as ‘Pot Worms’, they can be seen all the time, but don’t usually cause a problem.
 They are called Entrachydids.
-They indicate acidic conditions.
+They indicate acidic conditions and possibly too much moisture..

-Ants are the supreme opportunists.
+Ants are the supreme opportunists (even better than humans!).
 They will invade a worm farm at the first opportunity.
 Too much food, or using feeding meat or fish to the worms is usually the cause.

 Not usually a problem unless they’re in plague numbers.
 They’re detritivores so eat the same food as the worms.
 They’re always around in a worm farm but I’ve noticed that they actually breed there when the bedding material is dry.
 Then you will find lots of babies if you disturb the castings.